AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/pull-request-template.md

     - The purpose of the changes made in the PR.
     - A description of the results or outcome of these changes.
     - Instructions for reviewers.
-- They sometimes contain checklists for contributors and reviewiers.
+- They sometimes contain checklists for contributors and reviewers.
     - These can be helpful to make sure that you have included all the required items and adhered to the guidelines.

 ## How do I use the pull request template for OpenScPCA?